In 1968, the long-standing workhorse chronograph movement of the SSIH, the Lemania CH27 C12 (Omega 321), was discontinued.

 The case design is identical to that of the 145.012.
 The step dial’s the same, same hands (including two different designs for the chrono hand.
 The spear and the new design with a square-end counterweight were used within the same reference).

 I’ve heard people shouting about frankenising and replaced hands when seeing the transitional model equipped with the spear chrono hand.
 That confusion comes mostly from “experts” perpetuating myths by scolding people off in Speedmaster authentication threads in the forums.

 For the sake of clarity, Omega used both types of the chrono hand in the 145.012-68 and 145.022-68.

 The “transitional” model was the last to have an applied Omega logo on the dial.
-If you see an -68 with a painted logo, run away because it’s a service dial.
+If you see a -68 with a painted logo, run away because it’s a service dial.

-While the Omega service centre often replaced the dial, it heavily detracts from the value of the somewhat uncommon -68, as that dial is an absolutely key feature of the reference.
+While the Omega service center often replaced the dial, it heavily detracts from the value of the somewhat uncommon -68, as that dial is a crucial feature of the reference.
 It’s the star of the show, if I may say so.

 Like the 145.012 and 145.022-69, the “transitional” -68 is equipped with the DON (Dot Over Ninety) bezel.